princeton-nlp/OptiPrompt/README.md

 This is the PyTorch implementation of the paper [Factual Probing Is [MASK]: Learning vs. Learning to Recall](https://arxiv.org/pdf/2104.05240.pdf).

 We propose OptiPrompt, a simple and effective approach for Factual Probing.
 OptiPrompt optimizes the prompts on the input embedding space directly.
 It outperforms previous prompting methods on the LAMA benchmark.
-Furthermore, in order to better interprete probing results, we propose control experiments based on the probing results on randomly initialized models.
+Furthermore, in order to better interpret probing results, we propose control experiments based on the probing results on randomly initialized models.
 Please check [our paper](https://arxiv.org/pdf/2104.05240.pdf) for details.

 <img src="figure/optiprompt.png" width="800"/>